Credit score dropped suddenly? How to spot and fix credit report errors fast

 • Mistakes in personal details: Errors such as wrong addresses, misspelled names, inaccurate date of birth entries, incorrect data updates etc., are some examples of mistakes in personal details.

-• Inaccuracy in account information: Closed accounts marked as open accounts, incorrect display of loan amounts or erroneous payment details along with improper payment histories are examples of inaccuracy in account information.
+• Inaccuracy in account information: Closed accounts marked as open accounts, incorrect display of personal loan amounts or erroneous payment details along with improper payment histories are examples of inaccuracy in account information.
 Such errors should be promptly disputed.

 • Unauthorised credit inquiries: Now there can be instances for loans background checks, verifications and inquiries that you did not initiate.
 Even such checks and inquiries should be discussed and promptly disputed with your credit rating agency.